-We supply a simple install script at renew2.5/bin/unix/installrenew that will handle the installation on most flavors of Unix.
-Run that script with cd renew2.5/bin/unix sh installrenew and it will create the shell scripts renew, loadrenew, compilestub, makestub, and jcompile in the same directory (see Table 2.1).
+We supply a simple install script at renew2.6/bin/unix/installrenew that will handle the installation on most flavors of Unix.
+Run that script with and it will create the shell scripts renew, loadrenew, compilestub, makestub, jcompile, and renewexport in the same directory (see Table 2.1).